j0793/Gamerville/README.md

 ### R2: Talent Show

+Prompts:
+- Kill Jackie: Make the audience laugh with an improvised joke.
+You get 3 tries.
+- Vincent Van Hedge: Make your best attempt at a Hedgie Drawing
+- Draw the secret passphrase.
+It MUST include red hair though or DQ

 - Get prompts somehow, have people draw on a whiteboard, have the audience determine winners.

 ### R3: Noise Time